snotknot/blog/_posts/2022-03-15-secThreadP1.markdown

 If you're wanting to remain anonymous, maximize your security, privacy and so on... then above is what I personally would recommend learning.
 I already know this is going to generate a fuck ton of controversy but I am a firm believer that you should learn the basics of computers and networking before you rely on them to keep you anonymous.

-Many people believe there is a “go-to cheat code” that beginners can skip to in able to remain anonymous, maximize their security, etc. It doesn’t work like that.
 Foundational building blocks are crucial to focus on instead of cheating and skipping the basics.
 You have to walk before you can run if you want to master any of these crafts.

 It’s kind of like saying you can rely on autopilot in a car if you don’t know how to drive.
 No, you need to learn the basics of driving as well as HOW TO DRIVE so you can take over if autopilot fails you.
 You can’t rely on it.. we’re not there yet with technology.